Start9Labs/start-os/README.md

 To pursue this option, follow this [guide](https://docs.start9labs.com/getting-started/diy.html).

 ## Contributing
-To build EmbassyOS form source, or to contribute to its development, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md#building-the-image).
+To build EmbassyOS from source, or to contribute to its development, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md#building-the-image).